FarTek-Dev/FarTekYT/README.md

 ----------------
 1. Start the game
 2. Follow the clues to adjust your nets attempt.
-3. Find the rught number and win!
+3. Find the right number and win!

 ## Contact:
 -------------